-The Group has no transfers between Level 1 and Level 2 of the fair value hierarchy during the year, also the Group has no assets or liabilities that are measured at fair value with Level 3.
+The Group has no transfers between Level 1 of the fair value hierarchy during the year.

-Critical estimates and judgements
+7 Critical estimates and judgements

 Estimates and judgements are continually evaluated and are based on historical experience and other factors, including expectations of future events that are believed to be reasonable under the circumstances.